ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

 Note that this hadoop cluster installation is for tutorial purposes.
-If you have a multi-core machine and enough memory (say 16G-32G), then this cluster may be sufficient for extracting relatively large grammar.
+If you have a multi-core machine and enough memory (say 16G-32G), then this cluster may be sufficient for extracting relatively large grammars.
 However, a proper installation will use several nodes and a different username for the Hadoop administrator.

-In the remainder of this tutorial, the `$HADOOP_ROOT` variable designates the Hadoop installation directory, for example `home/mary/sandbox/hadoop-1.2.1` .
+In the remainder of this tutorial, the `$HADOOP_ROOT` variable designates the Hadoop installation directory, for example `/home/mary/sandbox/hadoop-1.2.1` .

 \section For the Impatient